|Nutrition Facts (per serving)|

 Serving Lamb Burgers

-When I serve lamb burgers, I like to choose a more fancy bun than what can be found in the bread aisle at my grocery store.
+When serving lamb burgers, it's fun to choose a more fancy bun than what can be found in the bread aisle at your grocery store.
 Think brioche, sourdough, and even rolled flatbread for lamb burgers.
-Of course, the national brands will do, but I happen to think that lamb burgers are a little more special than beef burgers.
-It's not like you can order one at any fast food restaurant, so I don't think it should be served on a fast-food-like bun.
+Of course, the national brands will do, but we happen to think that lamb burgers are a little more special than beef burgers.